odubah/letshout/readme.md

 This is a very small and simple API that return any tweet in capitals and adds on an ! mark at the end tweet.
  - For example, a tweet like “Hello this is my first Tweet” would be converted to “HELLO THIS IS MY FIRST TWEET!”.

+## Getting Started

+I have chosen Laravel for this development because it uses and takes advantage of some of symfony components such as:

+- Console, CssSelector, Debug, DomCrawler, Filesystem, Finder, HttpFoundation, HttpKernel, Process, Routing, VarDumper.

 I have implemented the repository pattern to make the code smoother, flexible and easy to maintain in the long run.

 but also added two pluses: